-Gorillas are apes.
+Gorillas are the biggest apes.

-They are shy and friendly.
+They are shy animals.

 Gorillas live in forests in Africa.